BlueSillyDragon/AquaOS/README.md

 $ Finished Build!
 ```

-### Step 6: Run AquaOS
+### Step 6: Run SnowOS

-Now all you have to do is run AquaOS under QEMU (or your VM of choice, just remember that you need to configure the VM settings to use UEFI).
+Now all you have to do is run SnowOS under QEMU (or your VM of choice, just remember that you need to configure the VM settings to use UEFI).
 Cd to the directory the .img file is in (if you're not in the build directory already for some reason, cd there first)
 ```
 $ cd src/boot/efi
 ```
 Now all you gotta do is run qemu with the command below
 ```
-$ qemu-system-x86_64 -bios /usr/share/ovmf/OVMF.fd -serial stdio -hda AquaOS.img
+$ qemu-system-x86_64 -bios /usr/share/ovmf/OVMF.fd -serial stdio -hda SnowOS.img
 ```
 And presto!
-You should be in AquaOS now! you should be seeing something like this.
+You should be in SnowOS now! you should be seeing something like this.
 ```
-AquaBoot version 0.1.0
+SnowBoot version 0.1.0
 Initializing Serial Services...
 Initializing Disk Services...
 Initializing FileSystem Services...
-the AquaOS Kernel must be located on an Ext2 Partition!
+the SnowOS Kernel must be located on an Ext2 Partition!
 ```
 Congratulations!
-You have succesfully built and ran AquaOS!
+You have succesfully built and ran SnowOS!

 However, you would probably like to be able to boot into the kernel.
-AquaBoot can't boot off of boot medium yet (gotta add that).
+SnowBoot can't load the kernel off a FAT FS yet (gotta add that).
 This is simple enough.

 ### Step 7: Booting into kernel

 You can use anything that can be partitioned, like an .img, I'll be using a USB in my example.

 First, partition the device to have an ESP (EFI System Partition) and an Ext2 Partition.
 Now all you have to do is copy the bootloader file and kernel file
 to the proper locations.
-AquaBoot should be copied to EFI/BOOT/* and rename AquaBoot.efi to BOOTX64.EFI
+SnowBoot should be copied to EFI/BOOT/* and rename SnowBoot.efi to BOOTX64.EFI
 > [!WARNING]
 > If you're trying to put this on real hardware, **PLEASE** make sure that you copy it to a different location.
-> I would recommend something like AquaOS/aquaboot.efi, and then add that to your boot options.
+> I would recommend something like SnowOS/snowboot.efi, and then add that to your boot options.

-Then copy AquaKernel to the Ext2 partition at /Aqua64/System/* make sure it's called aquakernel.elf
+Then copy Yuki (SnowOS' kernel) to the Ext2 partition at /Snow64/System/* make sure it's called yuki.elf

 Specifically, I have these commands in a .sh file to make my life easier (feel free to use it if you want)
 ```